Prakhar896/Disseminator/README.md

 After setting up, all recipient records are stored in a CSV file (comma-separated values) called `emails.csv` at the root of the Disseminator folder.

+Have a completely different recipient roster you wanna switch to?
+Simply delete the `emails.csv` file and run Setup again.

 ### Adding Recipient Records

 To add a recipient record, simply, on a newline, type in their email, followed by a comma, followed by the name of the file (target file) to be sent to them.